Hai Lung-class submarine: Tasks

 The Hai Lung-class submarines are aimed at providing Taiwan the capability to deter Chinese naval blockades and to ensure that its sea lanes remain open, thus protecting the trade on which the island depends.
 In addition, both submarines could be used to block Chinese ports but are unlikely to be capable of countering China's submarine fleet.

 Planned upgrade

-In 2005, it was reported that the Chien Lung-class submarines would be upgraded to be capable of launching the UGM-84 Harpoon anti-ship missile.
+In 2005, it was reported that the Hai Lung class would be upgraded to be capable of launching the UGM-84 Harpoon anti-ship missile.
 US DoD notified the United States Congress of the sale to Taiwan of 32 UGM-84 Harpoon Block II missiles, along with two weapon control systems, other associated equipment and services, in 2008.
 The delivery of the Harpoon anti-ship missiles started in 2013 and was completed in 2016.
 The upgrade allows the Hai Lung-class submarines to be able to attack targets from the sea, such as the Port of Shanghai, as well as nuclear submarines at the secret naval base in Yulin on the island of Hainan.
 The Harpoon missiles have a range of about 125 km.
 The submarines can now attack targets both at sea and on land with Harpoon missiles.

+In April 2016 it was announced that the Hai Lung class submarines will be modernized.
+It was estimated at the time that the cost of upgrading the two boats will be 12.35 million dollars.
+In 2018 the modernization program was green-lit by RH Marine after a year long technical feasibility study.
+The aim of the modernization is to extend the operational lifespan of both submarines into the late 2030s.
+This will be done by upgrading many parts of the submarines, including the electronic warfare and combat systems, hull, electrical systems, mechanics and non-propulsion electronic systems.
+Besides upgrades, the boats will also be equipped with long-range heavy Mark 48 torpedoes.
+The modernization of the submarines is expected to take place between 2020 and 2022.